-|This sponsored feature takes an intimate look at real estate projects in Greater Vancouver, bringing you stories about the developers, the neighbourhoods and the homes themselves.|
+|V.I.A.’s Building Blocks sponsored features offer intimate looks at real estate projects in and around Greater Vancouver, bringing you stories about the developers, the neighbourhoods and the homes themselves.|

 As Metro Vancouver enters a new wave of growth in residential real estate, a more innovative and socially-conscious community of developers are coming up with new ideas about philanthropy and community giving.
 Increasingly, developers are aware of the value in creating housing that connects home buyers with their community in meaningful ways.